oddgr8/config/README.md

 - Copy the config file from this repo to your lvim config. \
   `cp lvim/config.lua ~/.config/lvim/config.lua`
 - Run `lvim`.
 It will automatically install and setup everything.
-- Inside lvim press `Space L c` to open the config file and add the following:

 ## Nvim